fingerskier/manthra/README.md

 # Manthra

+Don't pretend to be what you're not, instead, pretend to what you want to be, it is not pretence, it is a journey to self realization.
+  Michael Bassey Johnson

 You can tell all you need to know about a man's character by how he speaks to his children and how his wife speaks to him.
   M. Currier